A very common dog in Edinburgh.

 The chickens started when I visited Dumfries House near the town of Auchinleck, Scotland.
 They are inspired by the Scots Grey Scottish hens.
 After my visit, they became an obsession and now they pop up every now and then.
 These specific ones were made on ink and gouache.
 2019-2020.

-Sonder is the main project I developed during the masters programme.
+Sonder is the main project I developed during the masters programme at the University of Edinburgh’s College of Art.
 It’s an interactive platform that pretends to simulate the effect of people-watching in a crowd.
 Trying to emphasize empathy and the “sonder” effect.
 Explained as the sudden realization that every single human being out there has a life as complex and vivid as your own.

 Gouache and ink painting.
 A ball of flesh of non-individual humanoids.
 Exhibited at The French Institute, Edinburgh, 2020.